-GASB Statement No. 33, Accounting and Financial Reporting for Non-Exchange Transactions, defines a donation as a voluntary non-exchange transaction entered into willingly by two or more parties.
+Governmental Accounting Standards Board Statement No. 33, Accounting and Financial Reporting for Non-Exchange Transactions, defines a donation as a voluntary non-exchange transaction entered into willingly by two or more parties.
 Both parties may be governments, such as the Federal Government, another state, a county or municipality, or one party may be a nongovernmental entity, including an individual.
+Donated assets require the use of non-budget relevant asset shells.

-PLEASE NOTE: A voluntary contribution of resources between State agencies is not a donation.
+PLEASE NOTE: A voluntary contribution of resources between State agencies is not a donation, but should be reported as a transfer.

-The timing of recognition of the asset and related revenue is outlined as follows:
+The timing of recognition of the donated asset and related revenue is outlined as follows: